Phlebotomy Certification Jackson, Tennessee

 - Completion of a Phlebotomy Training Program OR 1 Year of On-The-Job Experience in the Past 3 Years

 - 30 Successful Blood Draws

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing related materials provided to you by the credentialing agency.
 Every agency has study materials based upon their competency exams.
 Be certain to study each day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the certification exam.
-NPS provides full review materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to take the final certification exam.